incognitonerd/UniversityRegistrationApp/README.md

 Build Management And Automation Tool -
 * Maven - project management framework for compilation, packaging, simplifies and standardizes a project's build process, a default/standard project structure, dependency management, relies on internet connection.
 Based on the pom (project object model)

+Wiring the technologies together -
+* Spring framework for java enterprise projects  - develop enterprise applications using pojos instead of beans, forces programmers to use the best-known practices.
+Handles instantiating classes (dependency injection).

 Database Connections -
 * Jpa - java persistence api for crud operations and annotations. runs jdbc in the background.
 * Hibernate - vendor to implement the jpa specifications

-Wiring the technologies together -
-* Spring framework for java enterprise projects  - develop enterprise applications using pojos instead of beans, forces programmers to use the best-known practices.
-Handles instantiating classes (dependency injection).

 UI Components -
 * Vaadin Framework - To build UI related components for web apps.
 Don't have to worry about html, css or any technologies related to frontend

 Authentication -
-* Spring Security - Encrypts passwords when adding a user and validates user when signing in
+* Spring Security - Secure URL mapping, password encryption, and user validation

 Testing -
 * Junit - Unit testing